What is Title IX?

-All members of the community have an obligation to inform themselves about the DHSM, in order to recognize and take steps to prevent discrimination, harassment and sexual misconduct, and to respond effectively if such behavior does occur.
+All members of the community have an obligation to inform themselves about Title IX and the DHSM, in order to recognize and take steps to prevent discrimination, harassment, and sexual misconduct, and to respond effectively if such behavior does occur.

 Title IX Coordinator

-Edwin O. McFarlane, Vice President and Treasurer, serves as the Title IX Coordinator and in that role oversees and provides leadership for the activities related to Title IX compliance, training, investigations, enforcement, and reporting.
+Lorraine Arvin, vice president and treasurer, serves as the Title IX coordinator and in that role oversees and provides leadership for the activities related to Title IX compliance, training, investigations, enforcement, and reporting.

-The Title IX Coordinator can also answer questions regarding the process for reporting, investigating, and adjudicating complaints of gender discrimination, sexual harassment, sexual assault, or other potential Title IX violations.
-The Coordinator is not a confidential resource but can direct community members to on- and off-campus confidential resources, as well as to other resources.
+The Title IX coordinator and the deputy coordinators can answer questions regarding the process for reporting, investigating, and adjudicating complaints of gender discrimination, sexual harassment, sexual assault, or other potential Title IX violations.
+The coordinator and deputy coordinators are not a confidential resource but can direct community members to on- and off-campus confidential resources, as well as to other resources.

 Title IX Reporting and Complaint Resolution Procedures